 - They are part of the target market that you’re aiming to reach.

 Keep these criteria in mind when generating B2B sales leads, and you’ll be well on your way to closing more deals.

 What is an unqualified lead?

-Most B2B businesses are constantly looking for new leads, but the most frustrating part is that many of their strategies just don’t work.
+As B2B lead generation agencies will tell you, most B2B businesses are constantly looking for new leads, but the most frustrating part is that many of their strategies just don’t work.
 And without a means to determine what kind of lead fits the criteria of an ideal customer, you’ll likely end up wasting a lot of time and money talking to folks who don’t convert into a sale.